Article

 Technical Analysis – A Beginner’s Guide

 Technical analysis is a robust approach that traders utilize to forecast future price trends and pinpoint potential trading opportunities.
-This detailed guide will cover the essential principles of technical analysis, examine critical indicators and chart patterns, and demonstrate how to leverage these tools to optimize your trading strategy with TMGM.
+This detailed guide will cover the essential principles of technical analysis, examine crucial indicators and chart patterns, and demonstrate how to leverage these tools to optimize your trading strategy with TMGM.

 What is Technical Analysis?

-2. Prices Move in Trends: Once a price trend is established, it is more likely to continue than to reverse.
+2. Prices Move in Trends: Once a trend is established, it is more likely to continue than to reverse.

 Common Time Frames for Technical Analysis: